Kumulos/KumulosSdkCordova/README.md

 ## Initialization of SDK
 The plugin defines global `window.kumulosSdk` object.
 There are two properties of the object window.kumulosSdk.
 * Client: the SDK core class.
-It is required apiKey and secreteKey when instiating the class.
+It is required to provide apiKey and secreteKey when instiating the class.
 * getDeviceInfo: the library to get device information.
 It returns a device info object which has the properties:
  * iOSTokenType: iOS push token type (development, ad-hoc, app-store). iOSTokenType is only required on iOS platform and needed in registering Push Notification;
  * timeZone: time zone in  IANA (Internet Assigned Numbers Authority) format